kottmanj/tq-chem-benchmark/README.md

 A small benchmark showcasing an out-of-the-box VQE with methods implemented in [tequila](https://github.com/tequilahub/tequila).
 **The scenario is: I want to run an electronic VQE, how far do I get without manually tweaking code or parameters.**

-Note that this is not a propper benchmark.
+Note that this is not a proper benchmark.
 The intent is to provide some ballpark estimates on walltimes to expect with the displayed methods.
+Potential examples: Machine learning algorithms on circuits where this repo hopefully can provide some guidance in the chosing of the training data (method, basis, size).
+In this context the atempts of combining tequila with pennylane might be interesting as well (see below).

 <img src="benchmark.png" width=500>
 Timings from Intel(R) Xeon(R) W-2135 CPU @ 3.70GHz with Ubuntu.